trishume/sympy-wiki-with-svn/New-Release.md

 commands = pythonw plotting.py
 ```

-(Python 2.4 and 2.5 appear to require ctypes, see <http://docs.sympy.org/dev/modules/plotting.html>).
+(Python 2.4 and 2.5 require ctypes, see <http://docs.sympy.org/dev/modules/plotting.html>).
 You can make this work in non-Mac OS X by modifying the basepython lines, or just removing them.

 Then, I ran